The mission of the Wead Mitter School of Music is:

 To make progress toward a graduate degree, students must meet the Graduate School Minimum Degree Requirements and Satisfactory Progress in addition to the requirements of the program.

-DMA, with tracks in brass, choral conducting, collaborative piano, composition, orchestral conducting, organ, percussion, piano, piano pedagogy, strings, vocal performance, wind conducting, and woodwinds
+M.M., with tracks in brass, choral conducting, collaborative piano, composition, guitar, multiple woodwinds, opera, orchestral conducting, organ, percussion, piano, piano pedagogy, string development, strings, vocal performance, wind conducting, and woodwinds

 Minimum Graduate Degree Credit Requirement